sergey-shandar/public/notes/economics.md

 - Motivation:
   - more earn => more received
+- An economic target for  society:
+  - generate more value
+  - no poor people: a big chunk of the generated value is distributed to low and middle-income earners
 - Balance: money is a power, so it must be limited:
   - Receiving is a logarithm from earning.
   - it also has a universal basic income.